 We’re all likely familiar with cardio workouts like running on a treadmill or using an elliptical, but you shouldn’t overlook a cardio burnout session on a rower.
-Specifically the NordicTrack RW900, which is one of the more high-tech rowers on the market.
+The NordicTrack RW900 is one of the more high-tech rowers on the market.
 It features a 22-inch touchscreen display that gains you access to a seemingly endless number of iFit workouts.
 It also features 26 levels of magnetic resistance that can adjust automatically during your trainer-led classes.

-First-time NordicTrack buyers will receive a free month of iFit, but once that runs out, some users may be pleased to find there are 30 preloaded workouts on this machine.
-One of the coolest things about this rower is that you can choose from rivers across the globe for a more immersive workout.
+First-time NordicTrack buyers will receive a free month of iFit, but once that runs out, you will either have to pay $40 a month for this membership or commit to one of the three yearly plans.
 NordicTrack also provides a 10-year warranty on the frame to ease any concerns about durability.
 If you’re looking for a technologically advanced rower to spice up your cardio sessions in your home gym, we think the NordicTrack RW900 is one of the best options available thanks to its automatic adjustments, trainer-led classes, and 26 levels of magnetic resistance.

 - The RW900 features a 22-inch touchscreen monitor that tilts and rotates 360 degrees.